Malleable Coding with Fixed Reuse: Main Results

+A proof of the Slepian-Wolf distributed source coding theorem uses the method of binning \cite{Cover1975, CsiszarK1997}, in which the codebooks for the sources are segmented and codewords are binned.
+Results are obtained by choosing appropriate bin sizes: for two sources, the bin sizes are limited by the mutual information between them.
+However, this approach says nothing about whether or how labels are kept synchronized between the different codebooks and bins.
+We apply a similar binning approach to the codeword labels in the codebooks, but insist on consistent representation to enforce malleability in the representations.

-We consider the trade-off between $L$ and $J$.
-From the previous section, it is clear that for a given malleability, the compression efficiency of $Y_1^n$ is determined by the quality of the binning assignment for the typical strings of $X_1^n$.
-We capture this assignment by a (probabilistic) function $p(U|X)$.
-Then, we can formulate the following information theoretic optimization problem:
+We consider the trade-off between $\Rnew$ and $\Rreuse$ (and thus $\Rupdate$).
+From the previous section, it is clear that for a given malleability, the compression efficiency of $Y_1^n$ is determined by the quality of the binning in the codebook for $X_1^n$.
+We insist that $U$ is a deterministic function of $X$, i.e., $U = f(X)$.
+Then, we can formulate the following information-theoretic optimization problem: